Reflective Supervision Symposium

 The Reflective Supervision Symposium is a collaborative event that is co-hosted by the Alliance and a different Alliance IMH association annually.
 The First Annual Symposium was co-hosted with the Michigan Association for Infant Mental Health at the University of Michigan in Ann Arbor, MI in August 2016.
 Over 100 infant and early childhood-family professionals gathered together to strengthen their understanding of reflective supervision/consultation (RS/C).

-The Second Annual Reflective Supervision Symposium will take place at the University of Minnesota's Center for Early Education and Development in August 2017 and will be co-hosted with the Minnesota Association for Children's Mental Health - Infant and Early Childhood.
+The Second Annual Reflective Supervision Symposium took place at the University of Minnesota's Center for Early Education and Development in August 2017 and was co-hosted with the Minnesota Association for Children's Mental Health - Infant and Early Childhood.
+One hundred and thirty professionals participated in this event!

 What is Reflective Supervision/Consultation?